codeformuenster/clustersetup/docs/VM-setup.md

     - Add the VLAN tag of the network device (removed in the first step)
 - In the "Options" menu
     - Set "Boot order" to boot "Disk" first
+- Make sure Firewall is enabled & allows traffic on port 22
 - Start the VM
 - Open the VNC console
-- First Boot will take quite some time (Waiting for network which is not configured)
+- **First Boot will take quite some time (Waiting for network which is not configured)**
 - Esc maybe will show you some progress
 - If the only a cursor blinks in the top left corner
     - Send Ctrl + Alt + F1